-And she and poor Gwen were bringing up the rear completely in the dark about what was going on and why the plan had just suddenly changed.
-She didn’t know about Gwen but she had had just about enough of it.
+Leaving her and poor Gwen to bring up the rear completely in the dark about what was going on and why the plan had just suddenly changed.
+She did not know about Gwen but she had had just about enough of it.

-“Arthur either tell me where we’re going and why or I swear to you Gwen and I will not go a single step farther.”
+“Arthur either tell me where we are going and why or I swear to you Gwen and I will not go a single step farther.”

 “Morgana…” She knew that tone, it was the ‘the delicate female is getting hysterical without cause’ tone, like hell.
 She would not be spoken down to by the boy she used to beat at nearly every childhood game.

 “Don’t you dare Morgana me in that tone Arthur.
-Like it or not Gwen and I are a part of this and we deserve to know where we’re going and what’s going to happen once we get there.”
+Like it or not Gwen and I are a part of this and we deserve to know where we are going and what is going to happen once we get there.”

-She watched in amusement while he tried to come up with an argument against her logic and as always he failed.
+She watched in amusement while he tried to come up with an argument against her logic and as per usual he failed.
 She always could talk circles around him.
 She was sure he would tell them everything now, but it wasn’t Arthur who explained.
 It was Gaius.

-She knew that was only a partial explanation but she wasn’t going to push for more.
-Gaius seemed unwilling to tell her even that much and she respected the old physician enough not to press for more.
-For the moment anyhow.
+She knew that was only a partial explanation, but she had no plans to push for more, at least it was something.
+Gaius seemed unwilling to tell her even that much and she respected the old physician enough not to press when it was clear that he was already on thin ice with the other half of their party.
+No need to make him feel even more at odds with his companions.
+For the moment anyhow, she would give them all a chance to take a deep breath and calm themselves before her next assault.

 “Very well, thank you Gaius for the explanation.
 Shall we?”
 Holding her head high and not fighting the look of smug satisfaction she could feel tugging at her face one wit, she continued on towards their now shared destination.

-With that they finally broke through the tree line and they could see the village they’d been searching for since before dawn.
-Finally, maybe now they could rest?
+A few hours passed before they broke through the tree line and they could see the village they had been searching for since before dawn.
+Finally, maybe now they could rest, or at least travel at a more sedate pace?

-He’d just gotten through telling Morgana to stay closer to the group when movement to his left caught his attention.
-Turning quickly he found a young woman in her early twenties a few feet from them.
+He had just gotten through telling Morgana to stay closer to the group, she had begun to lag too far behind, when movement to his left caught his attention.
+Turning quickly, he found a young dark haired woman in her early twenties a few feet from them.

-She seemed startled to see them but he would not let his guard down.
-Not after Nimuhe.
+She seemed startled to see them, but he would not let his guard down.
+Not after Nimueh.

 “Are you headed to the village?”
 What else would she be doing here?
 Really Morgana, the village was the only thing within miles and the woman was on foot.